In a modern world where everyone is competing for attention online, it can be hard to launch a new business or side hustle and actually find clients.

 But it was the skills he learned during this time that earned him his jobs in SEO, and later led him to found ClickMinded as a side project.
 He grew it until it started generating more revenue than his annual salary, then quit his full-time job to take his side hustle full-time.

-In the final episode of season 6, Tommy joins us to talk about launching ClickMinded as a side project, how he got his first customers, the sacrifices it takes to successfully get a side hustle up and running, and the value of doing some research and networking offline even if you’re launching a business online.
+In the final episode of season 6, Tommy joins us to talk about launching ClickMinded as a side project, how he got his first customers, the sacrifices it takes to successfully get a new business up and running, and the value of doing some research and networking offline even if you’re launching a business online.

 - If you want to make money on the side of a full-time job or other commitments, it’s a good idea to create some sort of product, like an ebook or an online course, so you can turn it into passive income by making recurring sales after the bulk of the work is done.